menandmice/micetro_docs/guides/user-manual/dns_servers.rst

   This command reloads the DNS server.
 On Windows this command has the same effect as the Clear Cache command, but on BIND servers, the command ``rndc reload`` is sent to the DNS server.

 Reload Zone List.
   This command reloads the list of zones from the DNS server.
-It is useful if a zone has been created outside of the Men&Mice Suite.
+It is useful if a zone has been created outside of Micetro.

-To reload the zone list to include zones that have been added/deleted outside of the Men&Mice suite, do the following:
+To reload the zone list to include zones that have been added/deleted outside of Micetro, do the following:

 1. Select the desired server.